-The prescribed form is obtainable from the Postgraduate Office or on the Postgraduate Studies website.
+The prescribed form is obtainable from the Postgraduate Studies website.

 Members of the supervisory team are not formally appointed until the research proposal has been approved and registered.
-Regulation 5, below, deals with supervision.
+(For further information on candidate supervision, refer to Regulation 5, below.)

 When enrolment is approved, a copy of all regulations and procedures governing study for the degree, including these guidelines, will be sent to the candidate by the Postgraduate Office.
-Copies of these guidelines are also available from the candidate's Department/School, and on the Postgraduate Studies website.
+Copies of

-(b) Once enrolled, the candidate shall work to develop a research proposal under the guidance of a potential Senior Supervisor.
-Within six months of enrolment for the degree, the candidate shall present a proposal to the Head of Department/School for approval and forwarding to the Dean of Postgraduate Research for approval and formal registration.
+- these guidelines are also available from the candidate's department/school, and on the Postgraduate Studies website. - (b) Once enrolled, the candidate shall work to develop a research proposal under the guidance of the nominated senior supervisor.
+Within six months of enrolment for the degree, the candidate shall present a proposal to the Head of Department/ School for approval and forwarding to the Dean of Postgraduate Research for approval and formal registration.
 Failure to obtain such approvals within six months may lead to termination of enrolment.